GeneralIris/Shopee-Review-Detection/README.md

 <br>
 A system integrated using flask with mysql as the database used to simulate the user access to the model.
 <br>
-## Repo Details

-### Why is it too simple?
-- Well this is my final year project, currently just finished preparing the machine learning + 3 models (RF,SVM,NB) used for evaluating the best among them. <br>
-- For now, I share my model train and testing + the jupyter notebook as the prove of my work, 'Working on finalizing my research paper ;)'

-**Ps~ Its SVM ;)**

-## What is this monstrosity!

 ## This is da police!
 Where you get the data?